 - More SSL libraries and SSL support. curl can be built with one out

-- curl (or rather libcurl) supports more HTTP authentication
+- curl supports more HTTP authentication methods, and especially

-- libcurl supports lots of various SOCKS protocol versions for proxy
+- curl supports lots of various SOCKS protocol versions for proxy

 - Bidirectional. curl offers upload and sending capabilities.
 Wget